hashicorp/nomad/website/source/docs/job-specification/reschedule.html.md

   </tr>
 </table>

 The `reschedule` stanza specifies the group's rescheduling strategy.
-It can be configured with number of attempts and a time interval.
 If specified at the job level, the configuration will apply to all groups within the job.
 If the reschedule stanza is present on both the job and the group, they are merged with the group stanza taking the highest precedence and then the job.